kanisterio/kanister/docs/functions.rst

 DeleteCSISnapshotContent
 ------------------------

-This function deletes a VolumeSnapshotContent resource.
-Only unbounded VolumeSnapshotContent can be deleted using this function.
+This function deletes an unbounded ``VolumeSnapshotContent`` resource.
+It has no effect on bounded ``VolumeSnapshotContent`` resources, as they would be protected by the CSI controller.

 Arguments: